 In addition to the training REACH programs provide to their staff, REACH continues to expand its role as a training resource for the community of support for those individuals with DD.
-The REACH programs offered numerous training programs this quarter which enabled 1352 community partners to receive this training.
-This is an increase from 1026 in FY24Q1.
+The REACH programs offered numerous training programs this quarter which enabled 775 community partners to receive this training.